ianchanning/text-to-pirate/README.md

-# Text-to-Pirate
+# PROJECT CHIMERA: Text-to-Pirate

-This project converts text to speech using OpenAI's TTS models, specifically tailored to generate pirate-style speech for any markdown blog post you feed it.
+This project converts text to speech using OpenAI's TTS models, specifically tailored to generate pirate/emo/mad-style speech for any markdown blog post you feed it.

 ## Quick Start